pmndrs/zustand/readme.md

 }
 ```

 #### Why zustand over react-redux?
-This lib ...

-1. is simpler and un-opinionated
+* Simpler and un-opinionated
-2. makes hooks the primary means of consuming state
+* Makes hooks the primary means of consuming state
-3. isn't strictly dependent on actions, types & dispatch
-4. doesn't wrap your app into context providers (which allows it to support [mixed reconcilers](https://github.com/konvajs/react-konva/issues/188))
+* Doesn't wrap your app into context providers
-5. can access state outside of components (and even React)
-6. has a solution for rapid state changes (look below for transient updates)
-7. is (or can be made) compatible with the redux api
+* Can inform components transiently (without causing render)

 ---